American University student found dead in off-campus residence

 “The police have not shared their findings,” said Lisa Stark, a school spokeswoman, adding that the campus is supporting the police inquiry and waiting for its results.

-All student organizations — including fraternities and sororities — are required to hold events virtually due to the pandemic, Stark said.
+All student organizations — including fraternities and sororities — are required to hold events virtually because of the pandemic, Stark said.

 In an Instagram page, the university’s chapter of the Pi Kappa Alpha fraternity said Weinstock was a new member and other members “were shocked and deeply saddened” to learn of his death.

-Stephen Deane, chapter president, said that he knew Weinstock but was not aware of the happy hour event.
+Stephen Deane, chapter president, said he knew Weinstock but was not aware of the happy hour event.

-Michael Weinstock said his son enjoyed school and that, during his freshman year, he used his fluency in Spanish to teach English to young children in the District through a university mentorship program.
+Michael Weinstock said that his son enjoyed school and that, during his freshman year, he used his fluency in Spanish to teach English to young children in the District through a university mentorship program.
 He had just driven to the District in a new car after a family ski vacation in Colorado.

-He moved into the house on Van Ness Street with a friend with whom he had once gone to camp in Wisconsin and others he knew, and was taking classes remotely.
-It helped all of them while staying inside due to the coronavirus.
+He moved into the house on Van Ness Street with a friend with whom he had once gone to camp in Wisconsin and others he knew and was taking classes remotely.
+It helped all of them while staying inside because of the coronavirus.

 Michael Weinstock said his son loved music and listened to hip-hop.
 The father said he recently sent his son a Doobie Brothers song, Black Water, and was pleased when his son “called me back and said how much he enjoyed it.”